ghostbuster91/ktm/README.md

 If result will be a single item, ktm will proceed with installation, otherwise it will stop printing matched artifacts.
 Version, if not provided, will be automatically picked up by asking jitpack about latest successful built of given artifact.

-*Note: jitPack api returns only results for repositories which have at least one `git tag`*
+*Note: jitPack api returns only results for repositories which have at least one `git tag`* and that tag has been requested to download.

 ### Use command
 If you have many versions of single artifact installed you can easily switch between them using `use` command: